 - KEYS AREA INTERDENOMINATIONAL RESOURCES, $25,000, to help Middle Keys families with ongoing needs directly related to Hurricane Irma.

-UWFK will also announce later this summer approximately $48,000 in additional Hurricane Irma funding to further support other post-hurricane unmet needs.
+UWFK will also announce this fall approximately $48,000 in additional Hurricane Irma funding to support other post-hurricane unmet needs.
 Further details about UWFK’s hurricane relief efforts are available here.